Aromma/Aromma/AboutMe.md

 ## ⚡ Fun fact ...
 - I'm fascinated by how real-world cyberattacks unfold and have a passion for solving Capture The Flag (CTF) challenges!
-- Here's a fun fact for your profile:
 - I was a national-level fencer until 2019 and have authored a novel!
 - As the founder and president of the Nihon Culture Club at Amity University, I love exploring Japanese culture.
 - I'm also fascinated by the intricate world of networks, hacking, and operating systems—always excited to uncover how things work behind the scenes!
+- I bake as well!

 ---